Taco Bell

 There aren't many inspections to draw from yet: just two so far.
 The most recent report on file is from Sep 30, 2024.
 A low risk tier reflects an inspection that turned up minimal issues.

 Among Staten Island restaurants, the typical score is 75; Taco Bell is comfortably above that bar.
-On balance, this is a reassuring file for diners.
+The file should reassure diners considering a visit.

 View 2 violations